-Syntax Element Description UNAVAILABLE Changes the status of a backup or copy to UNAVAILABLE in the repository (see Example 2-35 on page 2-64).
+Syntax Element Description UNAVAILABLE Changes the status of a backup or copy to UNAVAILABLE in the repository (see Example 2-43 on page 2-69).
 View the status in the LIST output or recovery catalog views.
 This option is useful when a file cannot be found or has migrated offsite.
 RMAN does not use a file that is marked UNAVAILABLE in a RESTORE or RECOVER command.
 If the file is later found or returns to the main site, then use the AVAILABLE option to update its status.
 The UNAVAILABLE option is also useful when you do not want a specific backup or copy to be eligible to be restored but also do not want to delete it, or when you want to alter the repository status of backups and copies from prior incarnations.
-CHANGE ...
-UNAVAILABLE is not valid for files in the fast recovery area.
+CHANGE UNAVAILABLE is not valid for files in the fast recovery area.
 This command is also not valid for foreign archived redo log files, which are received by a logical standby database for a LogMiner session.
 Unlike normal archived redo log files, foreign archived redo log files have a different DBID.
-Note: If you execute CHANGE ...
-UNAVAILABLE for a file in a Data Guard environment, then RMAN does not attempt to crosscheck the file before updating its status to UNAVAILABLE.
+Note: If you execute CHANGE UNAVAILABLE for a file in a Data Guard environment, then RMAN does not attempt to cross-check the file before updating its status to UNAVAILABLE.
 RMAN updates the status as requested regardless of whether the file physically exists.
-UNCATALOG Removes references to a data file copy, backup piece, or archived redo log from the recovery catalog, and updates records in the target control file to status DELETED (see Example 2-36 on page 2-64).
-The CHANGE ...
-UNCATALOG command does not touch physical backups and copies.
+Note: The CHANGE UNAVAILABLE command cannot be used when you back up target databases to Zero Data Loss Recovery Appliance, commonly known as Recovery Appliance.
+UNCATALOG Removes references to a data file copy, backup piece, or archived redo log from the recovery catalog, and updates records in the target control file to status DELETED (see Example 2-44 on page 2-69).
+The CHANGE UNCATALOG command does not touch physical backups and copies.
 Use this command to notify RMAN when a file is deleted by some means other than a DELETE command.
-If you execute CHANGE ...
-UNCATALOG for a file in a Data Guard environment, then RMAN does not attempt to crosscheck the file before removing its metadata from the recovery catalog.
+If you execute CHANGE UNCATALOG for a file in a Data Guard environment, then RMAN does not attempt to cross-check the file before removing its metadata from the recovery catalog.
 RMAN removes the metadata as requested regardless of whether the file physically exists.
-Caution: If you resynchronize from a backup control file, or upgrade the recovery catalog, then records previously removed from the RMAN repository with CHANGE ...
-UNCATALOG may reappear in the recovery catalog.
-DEVICE TYPE Executes the CHANGE for the specified device type only (see deviceSpecifier deviceSpecifier on page 4-16).
+Caution: If you resynchronize from a backup control file, or upgrade the recovery catalog, then records previously removed from the RMAN repository with CHANGE UNCATALOG may reappear in the recovery catalog Note: The CHANGE UNCATALOG command cannot be used when you back up target databases to Zero Data Loss Recovery Appliance, commonly knowr as Recovery Appliance.
+DEVICE TYPE deviceSpecifier Executes the CHANGE for the specified device type only (see deviceSpecifier on page 4-18).
 This option is valid only if you have configured automatic channels and have not manually allocated channels.
-For example, if you run changeFailure
+For example, if you run CHANGE UNCATALOG DEVICE TYPE DISK, then RMAN only uncatalogs files on disk. changeFailure Specifies changes for failures recorded by the Data Recovery Advisor.